View the above photo record (by Desire Darling) in OdonataMAP here.

 Behaviour

 Ecchlorolestes nylephtha is a shade-loving species.
-Unobtrusive and easily overlooked, spends long periods at rest.
-Most often seen hanging vertically from a perch over the water with wings outstretched.
-Also known to perch on the side of large streamside boulders.
+It is unobtrusive and easily overlooked, spending long periods at rest.
+The Queen Malachite is most often seen hanging vertically from a perch over the water with wings outstretched.
+They also frequently perch on the side of large streamside boulders.
 Both sexes occur in the same area but females are even less conspicuous.

 Status and Conservation

-Common but highly localised.
+The Queen Malachite is a common but highly localised endemic.
 Listed as Near Threatened in the IUCN Red List of Threatened Species.
-Loss of its natural forest habitat is a potential threat to the species, but populations are currently thought to be stable.
+The loss of its natural forest habitat is a potential threat to the species, but populations are currently thought to be stable.
+The Queen Malachite is only known from pristine habitats and is unlikely to tolerate habitat degradation.

 Distribution

-Endemic to South Africa, where it is known only from the Eastern and Western Cape provinces.
-Ranges from near Swellendam in the west to the easternmost point in its range near Kareedouw.
+The Queen Malachite is endemic to South Africa, where it is known only from the Eastern and Western Cape provinces.
+Its distribution extends from near Swellendam in the west to near Kareedouw at the easternmost point in its range.

 Below is a map showing the distribution of records for Queen Malachite in the OdonataMAP database as at February 2020.